Quick Insights

 Connie3 has been used to simulate dissolved inorganic nitrogen released from salmon pens, with a decay rate for particles that can simulate losses from algae uptake and chemical reactions.

-To help further develop and validate the models IMAS and CSIRO have conducted high resolution nutrient mapping around several leases in southeast Tasmania.
+To help further develop and validate these models, IMAS and CSIRO have conducted high resolution nutrient mapping around several leases in southeast Tasmania.

 Hydrodynamic models, developed and validated by CSIRO’s Coastal Environmental Modelling team, simulate water currents in the D’Entrecasteaux Channel, Huon Estuary, Derwent Estuary, Macquarie Harbour and Storm Bay.